 - Photograph LV (Launch Vehicle) final stage

-- Further develop mission operations for this satellite class.
+- Develop mission operations for this satellite class.

 The AeroCube-3 CubeSat conforms to the CubeSat standard in size (10 cm cube) and in mass (≤ 1 kg).
 The goal of AeroCube-3 is to demonstrate a two-axis sun sensor and an Earth sensor.
 These are important pieces of a future guidance, navigation and control system.
 In addition, the CubeSat includes an inflatable balloon that doubles as a tracking aid.

-Launch: AeroCube-3 was launched on May 19, 2009 on a Minotaur-1 vehicle of OSC (Orbital Sciences Corporation) from the commercial MARS (Mid-Atlantic Regional Spaceport) at Wallops Island, VA.
+AeroCube-3 was launched on May 19, 2009, on a Minotaur-1 vehicle of OSC (Orbital Sciences Corporation) from the commercial MARS (Mid-Atlantic Regional Spaceport) at Wallops Island, VA.

 Two P-PODs (Poly-Picosatellite Orbital Deployers) were mounted on the fourth stage motor casing.
 One P-POD contained the triple CubeSat (PharmaSat-1), developed by NASA/ARC.
 The other P-POD contained AeroCube-3, HawkSat-1 and CP-6.

 After launch, AeroCube-3 was tethered to the P-POD and effectively to the upper stage by means of a 61 m tether.
 However, the tether broke and AeroCube-3 floated away from the stage.